 and the virtual dimension $d(\hat{\mathfrak{s}})$ of the moduli space is $0$. \end{Theorem}

 Suppose further that $(X,\omega)$ is a compact K\"{a}hler surface and $\iota$ is an antiholomorphic free involution.
-In such a case, a certain kind of Kobayashi-Hitchin correspondence is proved (\secref{sec:realKL}).
-In fact, the $\Pin^-(2)$-monopole moduli space for $\X$ can be identified with the $I$-invariant part of the spaces of simple holomorphic pairs consisting of holomorphic structures on a line bundle with nonzero holomorphic sections, or, effective divisors on $X$.
-By using such descriptions, we can compute the $\Pin^-(2)$-monopole invariants for the quotient manifolds of several kind of K\"{a}hler surfaces.
+In such a case, we prove a certain kind of Kobayashi--Hitchin correspondence (\secref{sec:realKL}).
+In fact, the $\Pin^-(2)$-monopole moduli space for $\X$ can be identified with the $I$-invariant part of the space of simple holomorphic pairs of holomorphic structures on a line bundle with nonzero holomorphic sections.
+(Furthermore, a simple holomorphic pair is identified with an effective divisor on $X$.)
+By using this description, we can compute the $\Pin^-(2)$-monopole invariants for the quotient manifolds of several kinds of K\"{a}hler surfaces.
 The following is an analogue of \cite[Theorem 7.4.1]{Morgan}.

 \begin{Theorem} Let $X$ be a minimal K\"{a}hler surface of general type.
 Suppose $\iota\colon X\to X$ is an anti-holomorphic involution without fixed points satisfying the assumptions in \thmref{thm:canonical}.
 Then